 Sometimes their mum Maggie visits, usually with empty pockets and empty promises.
 Then Jenny shows up.

-This new edition published alongside the Royal Court Theatre production in January 2016.
+This edition of Yen was published alongside the Royal Court Theatre production in January 2016.